COSTDataExpo2013/HareKaplan/README.md

     * The **paper.R** script contains all the analysis in the paper.
 This script depends on data created (and saved) by the **data_munging.R** script that is stored in the **data** folder.
 * The **css** folder contains the files for styling the web application.
 * The **data** folder contains the Knight Foundation data as well as the cleaned datasets used in the `shiny` application and the paper, **clean_sotc.RData**
+* The **paper** folder contains the .Rnw and all supporting files to build the paper.
 * The **scripts** folder contains the JavaScript file (**graph.js**) used to create the interactive graphs in the `shiny` application
 * The **server.R** and **ui.R** files build the `shiny` application and use the file structure in this repo.
 To run the application locally, use the `shiny::runApp()` command within this directory.